tigera-cs/Calico-Ingress-Gateway-Instructor-Led-Workshop/README.md

 **This workshop includes the following demos:**
 - A/B deployments with http routing
 - Canary deployments with traffic splitting
-- High Availability & Failoer
+- High Availability & Failover
 - Load balancing with consistent hash
 - Load balancing with round robin
 - Migration from IngressAPI (NGINX) to GatewayAPI(Calico Ingress Gateway)